 Bryan Ballegeer, Board Chair

 Bryan is a graduate of Indiana University’s School of Public and Environmental Affairs, majoring in Public and Non Profit Administration.
-For the past 5 years Bryan has worked for Success Academy Charter Schools in their operations department and is currently overseeing the networks 9 middle schools’ operations teams and budgets.
+From 2011 - 2017 Bryan worked for Success Academy Charter Schools helping lead the Operations of its 48+ schools.
+Since 2018 Bryan has been the Vice President of Education for KI Furniture; traveling the country to assist schools in actualizing their vision of the future.
 In his spare time, Bryan enjoys anything and everything to do with music whether that be playing guitar, attending concerts, or writing his own songs.

 Heather Barash, Board Member